fengtony686/fengshi.link/_pages/about.md

 I have broad research interests at the intersection of economics and computer science, including algorithmic game theory, mechanism design, information elicitation, and machine learning theory.
 In parallel, I am also interested in understanding the theoretical foundations of large language models (LLMs), including questions related to self-improvement, world models, and learning dynamics in multi-agent systems.

+Outside of research, I am an amateur landscape photographer.
+I enjoy capturing natural scenery and urban moments through a technical yet minimalist lens.
+Some of my photography work can be found on [my Xiaohongshu page](https://www.xiaohongshu.com/user/profile/6339c4e600000000180291b2).

 <!-- My name is Shi Feng (冯时).
 As of August 2023, I am pursuing my Ph.D. at the [Harvard John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/).
 I am privileged to be advised by  [Prof. Yiling Chen](https://yiling.seas.harvard.edu/).
 Prior to this, I earned my bachelor's degree from the [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/) at Tsinghua University, commonly referred to as the Yao Class.